CycloneDX/cyclonedx.org/index.md

 ## Introduction

 Modern software is assembled using third-party and open source components.
-Glued together in complex and unique ways and integrated with original code to achieve the desired functionality.
+They are glued together in complex and unique ways and integrated with original code to achieve the desired functionality.
 An accurate inventory of all components enables organizations to identify risk, allows for greater transparency, and enables rapid impact analysis.